GMS

 Diabetic Cycle of Care

-The Diabetic Cycle of Care is gradually being replaced by the Chronic Disease Management (CDM) programme below.
+The Diabetic Cycle of Care has been replaced by the Chronic Disease Management (CDM) programme.
 As of early 2022, all GMS Diabetic patients over the age of 18 should be transferred to the CDM Treatment Programme.

 Structured Chronic Disease Prevention & Management Programme